LedererLab/tridge/README.md

 * Johannes Lederer, Professor in Mathematical Statistics, Ruhr-University Bochum

+# Other folders

+**Additional functions** : The source codes of some functions loaded in `SimulationStudy.Rmd` that are required in the simulation study.

+**SimulationProcess** : The source codes loaded in `SimulationStudy.Rmd` for generating the simulation results.

 ## Supported Languages and platforms

 All of the codes in this repository are written in R and supports all plarforms which are